XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - The `Account` account doesn't exist or the `Account` is not equal to the `Owner` field.
 - The transaction is not signed by the `Account` account or the account's multi signers.

-On success the transaction deletes the `Oracle` object and the owner’s reserve requirement is reduced by one or two depending on the `PriceDataSeries` array size.
+On success the transaction deletes the `PriceOracle` object and the owner’s reserve requirement is reduced by one or two depending on the `PriceDataSeries` array size.

 ### API's